dprojects/Woodworking/Docs/MagicPanelsAPI.md

 		iReduction: string
-			"system": the fraction part will by reduced by system "no" (default): not reduce the fraction part "python": reduce the fraction part via python fractions module, but in this case the denominator might be changed also
+			"system": the fraction part will by reduced by system "no" (default): not reduce the fraction part "nofoot": add foot to inches and show only inches with fraction part "python": reduce the fraction part via python fractions module, but in this case the denominator might be changed also
 		iPrefix: string
 			"": means single space between Y inches part and n/d fraction part